| |

 husband Sandy, who had been cycling over from Burnley to spend weekends

-with his family, took over the tenancy and they ran the pub until 1950.
+with his family, took over the tenancy and together they ran the pub until 1950.

 Sandy Broughton died tragically in 1951 and Maud continued to run the